What Is an Agile Team?

 - The Product Owner can offer valuable insights to marketing and sales teams when they need information about the product.

 Depending on the methodology used by the Agile team, the role of the Scrum Master is interchangeable with the role of the team leader.
-The Scrum Master is a role in Scrum, while the team leader is a role in an Agile team doing Kanban.
+The Scrum Master is a role in Scrum, while the Team leader is a role in an Agile team doing Kanban.

 A development team is a group of people who are responsible for building a product.
-They may be working in an Agile environment, which means that they are using Agile methodologies such as Scrum and Kanban.
+They may be working in an Agile environment, which means that they are using Agile methodologies such as Scrum or Kanban.
 Development team members are responsible for incrementally implementing requirements into a product, often in sprints or iterations.
-They are responsible for ensuring that the product is delivered and meets the customer’s needs.
+They are responsible for ensuring that the product is delivered and meets the customer's needs.

 - Quality Assurance (QA): QA is a team that monitors the quality of what is being produced by checking for bugs and other issues.
+QA software testing ensures that the software meets the customer's requirements and specifications and is free of bugs.
+It is an essential part of the software development process, as it helps in delivering high-quality software to customers.

 Developers are the backbone of any software company.
 The skills of this team are important, as they need to be able to create an accurate and successful product in order for it to be worthwhile.